odhran-kainos/blog/post/10 - Strategic Scala Style: Designing Datatypes.md

 "obvious".
 Nevertheless, hopefully this post will still be useful in codifying this "obvious" knowledge for anyone who doesn't find it obvious, and form a basis for future discussion.

+And on to the first consideration: should you make your data-type opaque or transparent?

 ## Opaque or Transparent?